rom-orlovich/my-trainees-management/README.md

 ## Main Features:

 1. **Modify App's Data** - Create/Read/Update/Delete the following data: Trainees, training programs, exercises, muscles group, equipment, leads, cities and locations.
-2. **Table Pagination** - This shows when there are more than ten items.
+2. **Table Pagination** - Shows when there are more than ten items.
-3. **Filter Table's Rows By Name** - Filters the table items by name.
+3. **Filter Table's Rows By Name** - Filters the table's items by name.
 4. **Autocomplete Search Input** - Suggests a list of results from the server. \
    Infinite scroll: When there are more than ten possible suggestions, the users can scroll and fetch more suggestions from the server.
 5. **Notifications System** - Notifications display for various user activities.